|

 living with one eye.

-Unfortunately, in March 2008 Ollie's human split up with his fiancée.
+Unfortunately, two months later Ollie's human split up with his fiancée.
 He

 had nowhere to live, and nor did Ollie.
 We offered to take Ollie in when